-The Sexual and Reproductive Medicine Masters course provides a progression route for the Postgraduate Diploma in Sexual and Reproductive Medicine course offered by the University, and has been developed for GPs, doctors, nurses, physicians, pharmacists, and other suitably qualified individuals with an interest in sexual and reproduction medicine.
+The Sexual and Reproductive Medicine Master's course provides a progression route for the Postgraduate Diploma in Sexual and Reproductive Medicine course offered by the University of South Wales, and has been developed for GPs, doctors, nurses, physicians, pharmacists, and other suitably qualified individuals with an interest in sexual and reproduction medicine.

-The MSc in Reproductive Medicine runs over 1 calendar year.
-Starting with an initial 12 week online module to develop skills in critical appraisal and knowledge of research methodologies, students then complete the professional project module which consists of a 1,500 word proposal and 10,500 word professional project.
+The MSc in Sexual and Reproductive Medicine runs over one calendar year.
+Starting with an initial 10 week online module to develop skills in critical appraisal and knowledge of research methodologies, students then complete the professional project module which consists of a 1,500 word proposal and 10,500 word professional project.

-Entry to the 1 year MSc in Sexual and Reproductive Medicine will require the successful completion of the Postgraduate Diploma in Sexual and Reproductive Medicine (120 credits) either from the University of South Wales or from another UK University.
+Entry to the one year MSc in Sexual and Reproductive Medicine will require the successful completion of the Postgraduate Diploma in Sexual and Reproductive Medicine (120 credits) either from the University of South Wales or from another UK university.

-Our 1 year Sexual and Reproductive Medicine Masters is the shortest route to MSc certificate available and is delivered online.
+Our one year Sexual and Reproductive Medicine Master's is the shortest route to MSc certificate available and is delivered online.
 You will be able to learn around existing work commitments.

 On completion of the Sexual and Reproductive Medicine MSc, you will be able to demonstrate mastery and autonomous working in an extended area of sexual and reproductive medicine practice.